-If your child is less than one year old, breast milk provides all of the vitamins and minerals your baby needs except for Vitamin D. Therefore, babies that are exclusively breastfed need Vitamin D supplements for the first year of life.
+If your child is less than one year old, breast milk provides all of the vitamins and minerals your baby needs except for Vitamin D. Babies that are exclusively breastfed need Vitamin D supplements for the first year of life.

 2) Whole foods

 If your child is more than one-year-old, whole foods are the best sources of vitamins and minerals.
-A healthy diet that includes a variety of lean proteins, whole grains, fruits, vegetables, and dairy products is most likely sufficient to meet all your child’s vitamin and mineral needs.
+A healthy diet that includes various lean proteins, whole grains, fruits, vegetables, and dairy products is most likely sufficient to meet all your child’s vitamin and mineral needs.